JamesClarke7283/enchantments_extractor/README.md

 There is 1 item slot for the regular books, 1 item slot for the item you want to extract. and 9 output slots where the extracted enchants go.

+THe first input slot you can only put "mcl_books:book" the second, you can put any item with an enchant on it. the output you cannot put only take items
+Put labels above the inputs and outputs.

 ## Licenses

 ### Code License and Other License